Golimaar (film): Production

-After delivering an average grosser in the form of Ek Niranjan, Puri Jagannath announced that his next project titled as Golimaar (గోలీమార్) with Gopichand playing the role of an encounter specialist.
+After delivering an average grosser in the form of Ek Niranjan, Puri Jagannath announced that his next project is titled Golimaar (గోలీమార్) with Gopichand playing the role of an encounter specialist.
 Hansika Motwani was originally announced as heroine, but the actress denied being part of this film and was replaced by Priyamani.
 Shooting started on 21 December 2009 at Jubilee hills in Hyderabad.